How Property Repossession Works

 In these situations, lenders are required to conduct sales that are “commercially reasonable.”
 What does commercially reasonable mean?
 Honestly, it’s pretty vague.
 Basically, the sale should represent a good faith effort to sell the item at a fair price.

 If you feel the sale was not commercially reasonable and are faced with a sizable deficiency balance as a result, you could potentially argue that point in the event that you are sued for the balance.
-In any instance where legal action is a possibility, however, I would always advise that you consult with a qualified attorney.
+In any instance where legal action is a possibility, however, you should always consult with a qualified attorney.

 If you’re concerned about repossession at all, even if your lender hasn’t taken any action, consider seeking help.
 Defaulting on loans of any variety can have major financial repercussions for years.
 There may be a solution.